ethereum/populus/docs/dev_cycle.part-03.rst

 on the mainnet.

 .. note::
-  To deploy a *new* Donator "contract", maybe to another blockchain, or to another address on the same blockchain, we need a Web3 contract *object*, but this time the object does requires a compiled "contract", from the Solidity source file "contract".
+  To deploy a *new* ``Donator`` contract, maybe to another blockchain, or to another address on the same blockchain, we also need a Web3 contract *object*, but this time the object does require a compiled "contract"

 Actually when we say ""contract", we deal with three different things: